aman-raza/aman-raza/README.md

 # 👋 Hello there!

 I'm Aman a pre-final year student pursuing Computer Science & Engineering, a Web-developer, exploring DevOps (microservices & distributed syatems).
-As a technical content writer, I wrote for one publishers on [Medium](https://aman-raza.medium.com/) and wrote few blogs on [Hashnode](https://hashnode.com/@amanraza) too.

 I love :blue_heart: to explore new fields & technologies, It keeps me motivated to learn more and delve deep and acquire better insights of new trends & technologies to work on.